Rising Pop Star FLETCHER Is Gearing Up To Release New Music

 What exciting project do you have for your fans to look forward to?

-I’m releasing my next single in the next two weeks and I’m going to be releasing a debut body of work EP in the near future.
+I’m releasing my next single in the next few weeks and I’m going to be releasing a debut body of work EP in the near future.

 What’s your guilty pleasure junk food?